Rolls-Royce T406: Design

-The V-22's T406 powerplants are housed in wing-tip tilting nacelles, allowing the distinctive flight characteristics of the V-22.
-For take off and landing the nacelles are directed vertically (90° to fuselage), while for forward flight they are rotated parallel to fuselage.
+On the V-22, the T406 engines are housed in wing-tip tilting nacelles, allowing the distinctive flight characteristics of the V-22.
+For takeoff and landing the nacelles are directed vertically (90° to fuselage), while for forward flight they are rotated parallel to fuselage.
 The engine has been considered as a cost-effective upgrade for existing heavylift helicopters such as the CH-47 Chinook and the CH-53.